silnrsi/wstr/src/content/docs/topics/writingsystems/locale-data.md

 In layman's terms, a locale is a category that is more specific than a language, containing also the script used for writing, the region in which the language is being used, and sometimes, even more specific variants, such as dialect.

-For example, an English in the United States using Latin Script is a different locale from English in Great Britain using Latin Script.
+For example, English in the United States using Latin Script is a different locale from English in Great Britain using Latin Script.
 Similarly, Hindi in India written in Devanagari script is a different locale from Hindi in India written in Latin script.

 Locales are identified with a key called a [Language Tag][langtag].
 This is a three-part key defined by [BCP 47][BCP 47], which consists of the language, script, and region.
 For example, English in the United States using Latin Script would have a full tag of en-Latn-US.
 For the purposes of this page, it is enough to be able to recognize a tag; for more information on Language Tags themselves, see the [Language Tagging][langtag] page on this site.